 If your doctor believes that you have a brain aneurysm, you may have the following tests:

-- Computed tomography (CT) scan.
 A CT scan can help identify bleeding in the brain.
 Sometimes a lumbar puncture may be used if your doctor suspects that you have a ruptured cerebral aneurysm with a subarachnoid hemorrhage.

-- Computed tomography angiogram (CTA) scan.
 CTA is a more precise method of evaluating blood vessels than a standard CT scan.
 CTA uses a combination of CT scanning, special computer techniques, and contrast material (dye) injected into the blood to produce images of blood vessels.

-- Magnetic resonance angiography (MRA).
 Similar to a CTA, MRA uses a magnetic field and pulses of radio wave energy to provide pictures of blood vessels inside the body.
 As with CTA and cerebral angiography, a dye is often used during MRA to make blood vessels show up more clearly.

-- Cerebral angiogram.
 During this X-ray test, a catheter is inserted through a blood vessel in the groin or arm and moved up through the vessel into the brain.
 A dye is then injected into the cerebral artery.
 As with the above tests, the dye allows any problems in the artery, including aneurysms, to be seen on the X-ray.
-Although this test is more invasive and carries more risk than the above tests, it is the best way to locate small (less than 5 mm) brain aneurysms.

-Because the risk of a small (less than 10 mm) aneurysm rupturing is low and surgery for a brain aneurysm is often risky, your doctor may want to continue to observe your condition rather than do surgery.
+If you have an aneurysm with a low risk of rupture, you and your doctor may want to continue to observe your condition rather than do surgery.
+You might make this choice because surgery also has risks.
 Your doctor may suggest ways to keep your blood vessels as healthy as possible, such as managing high blood pressure and not smoking.
 If your aneurysm is large or causing pain or other symptoms, though, or if you have had a previous ruptured aneurysm, your doctor may recommend surgery.

 The following procedures are used to treat both ruptured and unruptured brain aneurysms:

-- Endovascular embolization.
 During this procedure, a small tube is inserted into the affected artery and positioned near the aneurysm.
 For coil embolization, soft metal coils are then moved through the tube into the aneurysm, filling the aneurysm and making it less likely to rupture.
 In mesh embolization, mesh is placed in the aneurysm, reducing blood flow to the aneurysm and making it less likely to rupture.
 These procedures are less invasive than surgery.
 But they involve risks, including rupture of the aneurysm.

-- Surgical clipping.
 This surgery involves placing a small metal clip around the base of the aneurysm to isolate it from normal blood circulation.
 This decreases the pressure on the aneurysm and prevents it from rupturing.
 Whether this surgery can be done depends on the location of the aneurysm, its size, and your general health.